oaworks/website/README_BOOKMARKLET.md

 # bookmarklet

+TODO this should be in the /static/bookmarklet folder but it is causing an error in the build, so moving it out here for now.

 This bookmarklet just wraps core functionality from the plugin.

 The index.html demonstrates how it looks, and shows a button that